 Iron, a common element in the earth’s crust and in meteorites, is easily corroded, so few ancient iron artifacts remain.
 The earliest man-made iron objects that still exist were found in Iran and date to 5000-4000 BCE.
 They were made from iron-nickel meteorites, as were the earliest iron artifacts from Egypt and Mesopotamia, dating from 4000-3000 BCE, and China, from 2000-1000 BCE.
 There is early evidence of smelting of native iron ore to create the first wrought iron in Mesopotamia and Syria about 3000-2700 BCE and India in 1800-1200 BCE.
 The Hittites, in Anatolia (now Turkey), devoted significant resources to iron working in bellows-aided furnaces called bloomeries, starting in 1500-1200 BCE (although Hittite iron artifacts as old as 2500 BCE exist).
 Around 1500 BCE, smelted iron objects appear more frequently in Mesopotamia, Egypt and Niger as well.
 By 1100-1000 BCE, making wrought iron by smelting iron ores had spread around the world from sub-Saharan Africa to China to Greece, ushering in the Iron Age.
 Wrought ironworking reached central Europe in the 8th Century BCE and became common in Northern Europe and Britain after 500 BCE.
 Meanwhile, Chinese ironworkers first produced cast iron, which was cheaper to produce than wrought iron, in the 5th Century BCE.
 A major improvement in technique for making wrought iron was introduced by Henry Cort (UK) in 1783, when he invented the puddling process for refining iron ore.
 Cast iron production reached Europe in the Middle Ages.
 Abraham Darby (UK) built a coke-fired blast furnace in 1709 to make cast iron more efficiently.

-The remains of one of the oldest bloomery iron smelting operations, located at Tell Hammeh in Jordan.
-It dates from about 1150 BCE.
+These remains of an early bloomery iron smelting operations, located at Tell Hammeh in Jordan date to about 1150 BCE.

 SAILBOAT – 5500-5000 BCE – Mesopotamia